tmdautov/frontend-interview-cheatsheet/README.md

 - Web page size should not be larger than 500kb
 - Make a website for people with disabilities: larger font size, different color pallet
 - Dark/Light mode
+- Responsive design

+### Security

+What are some security best practices?

+- Adding CSRF Token is a critical security measure for protecting web applications from unauthorized data submissions from other websites

+- Install SSL Certificate

+- Keep all libraries and frameworks up-to-date to avoid vulnerabilities found in older versions.

+- Limit User Permissions and Access

+- Always validate user input to protect against common vulnerabilities like `SQL injection`, `cross-site scripting (XSS)`, and `command injection`.
+This should be done both on the client side for user experience and on the server side for security.

+- Define and enforce a strict `CORS` policy to prevent unauthorized domains from accessing your resources.

+- Use captcha

+- Utilize content security policies to prevent XSS attacks.
+Escape user input in HTML output to ensure that any input is rendered harmless.

+- Implement CSP headers to control the sources of various content types and mitigate XSS attacks.

+- Use `X-Frame-Options` or `Content Security Policy (CSP)` to prevent your website from being framed by malicious sites.

+- Use the Secure and HttpOnly flags for cookies to prevent access by client-side scripts and to ensure they're sent over HTTPS.

+- Set HTTP headers: `"Referrer-Policy": "no-referrer"`

+- Disable iframe embedding

+- Implement rate limiting and throttling to prevent brute-force attacks.

+- Regularly conduct security audits and penetration testing to identify and fix vulnerabilities.